 Mr Mark Pugsley, Chief Financial Officer and Company Secretary, Resource Development Group Ltd; Board Member Wanslea Financial Services (inc.); Director RBS Morgans Foundation Ltd (part time), former Finance and Compliance Director, RBS Morgans Limited Group, with extensive experience of more than 29 years in the stockbroking and financial services industry, specialising in Finance, Corporate Governance, Compliance and Regulation.
 An Associate of the Australian institute of Chartered Accountants, and Graduate of the Australian Institute of Company Directors.
 He has been appointed an MDP Member from 1 August, 2012 to 31 July 2014.

-Ms Anne Brown, Non-Executive Director of the Clean Energy Regulator.
+Ms Anne Brown, Consultant and Non-Executive Director of the Clean Energy Regulator.
 Former Group Executive & Chief Risk Officer of the Australian Securities Exchange Ltd, having 20 years experience in Australian and international exchange-traded financial markets and related infrastructure with a background in risk management; Compliance; Audit & Governance and related regulatory and industry associations.
 Her term as an MDP Member is from 1 October 2012 to 30 September 2014.